 He was amazed that anyone could bear the deafening din of the noisy gambling and drinking halls for any period of time.
 He did, however, have an insatiable craving for the written word in a land where there were still few books and newspapers.

 It was here he found his long lost brother who was alive and well, living a prospector's life.
-Apparently Hiram was not inclined to spending time writing letters home.
+Apparently Hiram was not inclined to spend his time writing letters home.

 Though happy to be reunited with his lost sibling, Horace developed a severe case of homesickness.
 He moved into his brother's cabin and immediately began writing to his old friends and college classmates, asking them to send him newspapers, books and letters about what was happening back home.

-He was disappointed that more of his school friends did not bother to reply, but one acquaintance back in Massachusetts, Charlie Fitz, took his pleas seriously and the two started a regular correspondence.
+He was disappointed that more of his school friends did not bother to reply, but one acquaintance back in Massachusetts, Charles Fitz, took his pleas seriously and the two started a regular correspondence.